 Authentic Assessment is a half course that will introduce you to the principles and practice of this approach to assessment of student learning.
 Authentic assessment is an approach that takes into account the contexts in which that learning will actually be used once students leave the university.
 It is an attempt to assess what students actually know, value, and can do in a way that is well-integrated into the entire learning environment of a course.
 In this course you will learn how to align assessment with intended learning outcomes, how to design meaningful assessment measures that motivate students and even design assessments that help students learn as they are being assessed.

-Blackboard Learn is the learning management system that the campus adopted in 2015.
-It is a robust enterprise system, designed to provide an enhanced learning experience for students, an efficient interface for instructors to prepare course materials and interact with students, and offers a customizable infrastructure.
+Blackboard Learn is the University of Windsor's learning management system (LMS).
+It is a robust integrated system, designed to provide an enhanced learning experience for students, an efficient interface for instructors to prepare course materials and interact with students, and offers a customizable infrastructure.

 Blackboard Learn is the learning management system that the campus is adopting in 2015.
 These online courses featured below, are designed to provide valuable information and corresponding self-learning activities for instructors and their assistants, to help learn, use and configure Blackboard Learn.

 - 1a.
 Getting Started with Blackboard (Pre-requisite) GS-O-W15-03-15

 - 2. Building Courses (Basics) BC-O-W15-DC-02-15

 - 3. Assessing Learners (Basics) AL-O-W15-DC-02-15

 - 5. Monitoring Student Performance - Course Outline – (Advanced) MSP-O-W15-DC-02-15